lo3ys/AI/JS/NPM/utils/ActivationFunctions/readme.md

 # <span style="color:#E41B17">@ai-mer</span> : activation Functions

-A collection of common activation functions.
+A collection of common activation functions with a ts interface to create new ones.

-Each function object contains the function with its derivative
+Each function object contains the function itself with its derivative

 Used by the AIs of the @ai-mer library